Scots College (Rome): 17th century

-The College of the mid seventeenth century was at times embroiled in the competition between secular clergy and Jesuits, the latter being accused of recruiting students for their own number.
-In 1645 Pope Innocent X ruled that the mission oath was a commitment of life-long service to the Scottish mission, even if a student decided to enter a religious order.
-A meeting of Scots seculars in Paris during the winter of 1649–50 decided that a mission of secular priests should formally be set up with a superior, and one of their own remaining in Rome as an agent to protect its interests.
-The first of these agents sent to Rome was William Leslie, who was to become a significant figure in the history of the College.
-He kept a watchful eye over its affairs.
-Disputes with the Jesuits continued, they argued that the oath deterred students and desired full control over the College, but Leslie was able to persuade the Propaganda to rule the oath perpetually binding in 1660.
+At times in the mid seventeenth century, the college was embroiled in the rivalry between secular clergy and Jesuits.
+The latter was accused of recruiting students for the Scots mission for their own number.
+In 1645 Pope Innocent X ruled that the mission oath was a commitment of life-long service to the Scottish mission, even if a student eventually opted to enter a religious order.
+A meeting of Scottish secular clergy in Paris during the winter of 1649–50 decided that a mission of their own should formally be set up with a superior.
+In addition, one of their own would remain in Rome as an agent to protect the missions interests.
+The first of these agents sent to Rome was William Leslie, who was to become a significant figure in the history of the college.
+For many years, he kept a watchful eye over its affairs.
+Disputes with the Jesuits continued, they argued that the oath actually deterred students, and desired full control over the college.
+Leslie, however, was able to persuade the Propaganda to rule the oath perpetually binding in 1660.

-In the latter half of the seventeenth century, the college became a centre for the promotion of the cult of Saint Margaret of Scotland, having been gifted some relics.
-William Leslie, along with his relative the Rector William Aloysius Leslie, petitioned for the Saint to be added to the universal calendar of the Church, which was approved by Pope Clement X in 1673.
-A relic was obtained from the Scots College Douai, until then the main centre of devotion to the Saint, with the altar of St Margaret in Sant'Andrea degli Scozzese being provided with a painting.
-William Aloysius was able to have her patronage of the Scots Colleges, and of Scotland recognised by the Church.
+In the latter half of the seventeenth century, the college became a centre of devotion to Saint Margaret of Scotland, having been gifted some of relics.
+William Leslie and his relative the rector William Aloysius Leslie, petitioned for the Saint to be added to the universal calendar of the Church, approved by Pope Clement X in 1673.
+A relic was obtained from the Scots College Douai, until then the main centre of devotion to the Saint, and the altar of St Margaret in Sant'Andrea degli Scozzese was provided with a painting.
+William Aloysius Leslie was able to have her patronage of Scotland and the Scots Colleges recognised by the Church.

 During the Glorious Revolution of 1688, the students remained loyal supporters of the Catholic King James.
 This was controversial in Rome due to the decision of the latter to seek refuge with Louis XIV of France, an enemy of the Pope.